harbour/core/README.md

 ## Linux (.deb based distros: Debian, Ubuntu)

-You'll need these base packages to build/package/test/use Harbour:
+You will need these base packages to build/package/test/use Harbour:

       bash git gcc binutils fakeroot debhelper valgrind upx uncrustify p7zip-full

-You'll need these packages to compile optional core Harbour features:
+You will need these packages to compile optional core Harbour features:

       for gtcrs terminal lib:    libncurses-dev
       for gtsln terminal lib:    libslang2-dev OR libslang1-dev